Sanjeen1/CMOS-Inverter-Characterization/README.md

 **We can notice that If PMOS width is small or PMOS is weaker.
 NMOS dominates → inverter pulls down earlier → Vm shifts lower.**

 **If PMOS width is increased, PMOS gets stronger.
-PMOS resists the NMOS pull-down → Vm shifts higher.VTC curve sgift right side**
+PMOS resists the NMOS pull-down → Vm shifts higher.
+VTC curve sgift right side**

+**NOTE:- All analysis is done on pmos width variation similarly we can vary n mos size and do the analysis.**